Systematics of neutron emission: Data systematics

-In Fig. \ref{fig2} we plotted the experimental half lives together with the simplest theoretical prediction given by $T=\hbar\ln{2}/\Gamma$, where $\Gamma$ is given by (\ref{Gamma}), fitting these data by using one common parameter for all angular momenta \bea T_l=0.1~y^2_l(\rho)~. \eea Thus, we neglected the influence of the internal wave function $f_{lj}(R)$ and level occupancy $\Omega_j=j+\oh$ in Eq. (\ref{Gamma}).
-We determined the coefficient by using the experimental data with known angular momentum $l=1$.
-We notice a rather good agreement between this prediction and experimental data within the experimental errors.
+In Fig. \ref{fig2} we plotted the experimental half lives in logarithmic scale (in $10^{-22}$ units) together with the simplest theoretical prediction given by (\ref{T}), fitting these data by using one common parameter for all angular momenta \bea T_l=~a|h^{(+)}_l(\rho)|^2=~a\frac{|C_l(\rho)|^2}{\rho^2}~, \eea where the fit parameter $a=0.1$ and the rms error $\sigma = 0.5$.
+Thus, we neglected the influence of the factor multiplying $|h^{(+)}_l(\rho)|^2$ in Eq. (\ref{T}).
+We notice a reasonable agreement between this prediction and experimental data within the displayed experimental errors.
+We also plotted predicted half lives corresponding to the interval $\rho\in [1,2]$.

-Let us mention that in Ref. \cite{Del06} the influence of the centrifugal barrier for proton emitters was excluded by dividing the experimental half life to the centrifugal factor $C^2_l(\rho)$.
-Here we will use the same centrifugal factor by defining the reduced half life \bea T_{red}=\frac{T_{exp}}{C^2_{l}}~. \eea It actually correspons to a dependence of the reduced half life upon the monopole spherical Neumann function squared.
-In Fig. \ref{fig3} we plotted the dependence of the reduced half life in logarithmic scale versus versus the reduced radius $\rho$, together with the fitting curve $0.1~y^2_0(\rho)$.
-We obtained a rather good correlation between experimental points, except two points corresponding to the largest reduced radius.
+Let us mention that in Ref. \cite{Del06} the influence of the centrifugal barrier for proton emitters was excluded by dividing the experimental half life to the centrifugal factor $|C_l(\rho)|^2$.
+Here we will use the same centrifugal factor by defining the reduced half life \bea T_{red}=\frac{T_{exp}}{|C_{l}(\rho)|^2}~. \eea It actually correspons to a dependence of the reduced half life upon the monopole spherical Hankel function squared.
+In Fig. \ref{fig3} we plotted the dependence of the reduced half life in logarithmic scale (in $10^{-22}$ units) versus the reduced radius $\rho$, together with the fitting curve \bea T_0=0.1~|h^{(+)}_0(\rho)|^2=\frac{0.1}{\rho^2}~. \eea We obtained a reasonable correlation between this curve and experimental points.

+Let us here mention that the role of the particle emission formation probability, prportional to the wave function squared $|f_{lj}(R)|^2$, was extensivelly investigated.
+In the recent review \cite{Now21} various versions of the shell model calculations in this region were analyzed, starting with the Kuo-Brown code \cite{Kuo66}.
+The particle emission processes were analyzed by using the resonant states in a deformed Woods-Saxon plus Coulomb mean field \cite{Lio96,Fer97,Qi12}, as well as more sophisticated open quantum system formalism for the description of weakly bound nuclei far from the valley of stability \cite{Mic02,Oko03}.

+In order to evidence the role of the neutron wave function we plotted in Fig. \ref{fig4} the so-called "experimental formation probability", given by the ratio between the experimental half life and the best fit of the centrifugal penetration factor $f_{exp}(\rho)=T_{exp}/[0.1/\rho^2]$.
+This quantity is obviously proportional to the neutron wave function squared $|f_{lj}(R)|^2$ entering the definition of the half life ((\ref{T}).
+The result in Fig. \ref{fig4} is nothing else that the ratio between experimental points and the corresponding values of the curve in Fig. \ref{fig3}.
+Notice that the rms error is $\sigma=0.5$, corresponding to a factor about three in the half life.
+Therefore the role of the neutron wave function is not so important for a rough estimate of the neutron emission half life for transitions connecting ground states.